LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/README.md

   * you only need to free memory that came from the heap (was `malloc`ed)
   * but what if I didn't call malloc myself, e.g. GetString()?
     * A better rule of thumb is: anything that's a pointer needs to be freed when youre done.
+* When do I need to malloc something?
+  * Whenever you need memory that will outlast the current function
 * hash-tables involve nested data structures, e.g.
   * an array of linked-lists
   * a trie of arrays